Tishomingo State Park

 Tishomingo State Park is a public recreation area located in the foothills of the Appalachian Mountains in Tishomingo County, some 45 miles northeast of Tupelo, Mississippi.
 The major feature of the park is Bear Creek Canyon and its generous sandstone outcroppings.
 Activities in the park include canoeing, rock climbing, fishing, and hiking.
 The park sits at Milepost 304 of Natchez Trace Parkway, a scenic road operated by the National Park Service that runs directly through the park.

 Geography

-The park pays tribute to Tishomingo County's remarkable geography of massive rock formations, found here and in the immediately surrounding areas and nowhere else in Mississippi.
+The park pays tribute to Tishomingo County's geography of massive rock formations, found here and in the immediately surrounding areas and nowhere else in Mississippi.
 The cliffs, valleys and abundant outcroppings of carboniferous sandstone and limestone represent the southwestern extremity of the Southern Appalachian Plateau.
 The boulders and towering cliffs of Hartselle Sandstone, together with the outcrops of Bangor Limestone and the creek which carves through it all, compose "some of the most picturesque and rugged scenery in the state."